Waistcoat of Style

 - Doctor Who:

-- Several incarnations of the Doctor wear waistcoats, mainly the First, Third, Fourth, Sixth, Seventh and Eighth.
-The Fifth Doctor wears a rather natty tapestry waistcoat when on holiday in Planet of Fire, and so does the Sixth Doctor◊ when on holiday in The Two Doctors.
+- Several incarnations of the Doctor wear waistcoats, mainly the First, Third, Fourth, Sixth, Seventh, Eighth, War and Eleventh◊ Doctors.
+The Fifth Doctor wears a rather natty tapestry waistcoat◊ when on holiday in Planet of Fire, and so does the Sixth Doctor◊ when on holiday in The Two Doctors.

 - Derek Jacobi as Professor Yana, the Master in human form, was dressed to evoke the First Doctor, including waistcoat.